KxSystems/docs/docs/ml/toolkit/utilities/metric.md

 7.634824
 ```

-!!! note
+!!! tip "One-sample t-score"

-	"Above 30 samples a one-sample t-score is not statistically significant."
+    Above 30 samples a one-sample t-score is not statistically significant.

 ## `.ml.tscoreeq`